xaviablaza/hugo-lodi-theme/exampleSite/content/tedx.md

 case_feature_img: "featured-cope.jpg"
 case_summary: "TEDxADMU is an independently organized community event that aims to spread ideas that inform and transform society.
 My role in the project was to design their website and make the application process as easy and seamless as possible."
 team: ["Alexis Collado", "Royce Chan"]
-roles: ["Project Manager", "User Interface Design", "Front-end Development]
+roles: ["Project Manager", "User Interface Design", "Front-end Development"]
 methods: ["Contextual Inquiry", "Google Analytics", "Web Development", "User Interface Design"]
 button_links:
     - link: "http://tedxadmu.ph"